GoHypernet/hypernet-protocol/packages/contracts/contracts/identity/README.md

 ### [Gateways](https://rinkeby.launchpad.hypernet.foundation/registries/Gateways/entries)

 This NFR tracks official payment processing gateway providers.
 An NFI must be claimed in this registry for a payment processor, implemented on top of the
-Hypernet Protocol, to function withing the Hypernet Protocol network.
+Hypernet Protocol, to function within the Hypernet Protocol network.
 The `label` of an NFI in this registry denotes the publicly accessible URL which hosts the payment processor's iframe for interacting with the payment processor.
 Then `tokenURI` consists of the follow json attributes:

 - `address`: address of the signing wallet used for code authenticity verification of the gateway provider's iframe